How to Address a Cover Letter Without a Name: Guide with 10+ Examples

 Read on to get an insight into the following FAQs:

-• If the hiring manager’s name is given in the job description, you should always address the cover letter to them.
+• If a hiring manager is named in the job description: address the cover letter directly to them.

 Also Read: How to address a cover letter?